Excellent

 The only FDA-approved weight loss injections are Wegovy, Saxenda, and Zepbound.
 Based on current studies, Wegovy and Zepbound show optimal results.

-In the study, Wegovy lowered the risk of death from heart attack in diabetic patients who are overweight or obese.
+In the study, Wegovy lowered the risk of death from heart attack in people with diabetes who are overweight or obese.
 Rates of nonfatal heart attack and nonfatal stroke also decreased.

 What do shots for weight loss cost?

 Weight loss shots can be pricey.
-Here’s a rundown of basic list prices.
+Here’s a rundown of basic prices from drugs.com and that reflect its discount.

 Gastric botox: pricing varies by provider.